N8Brown/dreamhost_guides/install_python3.md

 ![Python download links](img/python-download-copy-address.jpg)

-3. Login to your Dreamhost server via SSH and run the following commands to make a temporary directory to download the Gzipped source tarball to and install from.
+3. Login to your DreamHost server via SSH and run the following commands to make a temporary directory to download the Gzipped source tarball to and install from.
 ```sh
 [your_server_name]$ cd ~
 [your_server_name]$ mkdir tmp